Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <!-- end list -->

   -
     4\.
-Fire up the generator\!
+Fire up the generator!
 Should a new piece of machinery be connected to the existing network, the generator must be restarted to power the new element.